davidtheplatform/scrap-web/README.md

 Scrap is currently in **Beta** stage.
 Some features may be missing or break, so use with caution!

+## Controls

+- Click on blocks to pick up them, click again to drop them
+- You can use `Ctrl` to take only one block and `Alt` to pick up its duplicate
+- Hold left mouse button to move around code space
+- Holding middle mouse button will do the same, except it works all the time
+- Press `Space` to jump to chain in code base (Useful if you got lost in code base)

 ## Building

 ### Dependencies